 The roasting time varies depending on the season, with shorter roasting in the summer, longer in the winter.
 Normally it takes around four days.
 Roasting brings out the natural sugars from the agave hearts.
 If you ever get a chance to try roasted agave, I recommend you take the opportunity as it is delicious, and it will help you to understand the unique flavours of Mezcal (and Tequila).

 When the roasting is finished, the agave hearts need to be crushed.
 The most traditional, and most commonly used, way is to use a stone wheel, which is turned by a horse, donkey or a tractor.
 A mechanical shredder is also commonly used.
 Ancestral mezcals are often crushed by hand with large wooden mallets.

 The crushed hearts are then mixed with water and left to ferment in small wooden vats.
 Sometimes stone, concrete, steel or even animal skin is used for the process.
 The fermentation takes extra-long as yeast is rarely used to help the process.
 During summer the fermentation is faster.
 All the fibres that are left from crushing the hearts will be left in during fermentation.

 After fermentation, the liquid is distilled twice in clay or copper pots.
 The chosen still will also contribute to the final flavour of the Mezcal.
 After the first distillation, the fibres are removed and the liquid will be distilled on its own the second time.
+The second distillation is necessary to increase the alcohol percentage.
 The right ABV of the final product is measured by eye.
 The skilled person will shake the spirit to create bubbles; it is by these bubbles that the person can tell (surprisingly accurate) alcohol levels.

 Types of Mezcal